Budget and Finances

 Council adopted the 2021 Budget on Monday, November 2, 2020.
 The budget includes a tax increase of 2.5% and a reduction in flat fee water and sewer rates.
 See our Paving and Capital Projects page for more information on upcoming construction.
 Due to the complexity of tables in this document, it may not be compatible with all assistive technologies.
 If you require this document in an accessible format, please contact us and we will make every effort to accommodate your needs. |

 The annual budget decides how much money goes towards the priorities listed in our Strategic Plan, Business Plan, and requests from the community throughout the year.
-Like your own personal budget, our budget is divided into two sections – operating and capital.
-Operating BudgetThe operating budget covers day-to-day spending.
-In your home, these would be things like gas or groceries.
-For the Township, it includes:

-Capital BudgetThe capital budget pays for new projects or upgrades.
+The capital budget pays for new projects or upgrades.
 These are things like renovations or new appliances for your home.
 For the Township, capital expenses include:

-See our Paving and Capital Projects page for more information on this year's expected projects. |
+See our Paving and Capital Projects page for more information on this year's expected projects.

 We consider many things when making each year's budget, including:

-Financial Reports and Statements
+Financial reports and statements

 The following public documents are available by request to our Finance Department: